HeinleinSupport/check_mk_extensions/notifications/cachet_notify/README.md

 You need an API key from a [Cachet](https://cachethq.io/) instance.

+You need php-curl installed on the monitoring server.

 ## Usage

 The notification plugin can be used as any other notification method in check_MK's notification rules.